Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 Actions

-- February 12, 2025: Introduced; Referred to Senate Health and Human Services Committee
+- February 12, 2025: Introduced; Referred to Senate Health and Human Services Committe

 Dead/Carried Over